VasantHugar/ProgressIndicator/README.md

 # VNHProgressIndicator
-Progress Indicator with Default activity indicator, With or without text(ie Loading...), with different theme.
+Progress/Activity indicator with UIActivityIndicatorView, different themes(i.e light and dark).

 # There are several method